 ROSA PARKS DAY

-Rosa Parks Day is an American holiday celebrated on February 4 or December 1 in honor of the civil rights leader Rosa Parks.
+Rosa Parks Day honors an American Civil Rights hero.
+On either February 4 or December 1, the holiday recognizes the civil rights leader Rosa Parks.

-On December 1, 1955, after a long day of work Rosa Parks boarded a bus in Montgomery, Alabama.
-She took her seat in the ‘colored’ section, but as she rode the Cleveland Avenue bus home, the bus began to fill.
+On December 1, 1955, after a long day of work, Rosa Parks boarded a bus in Montgomery, Alabama.
+She took her seat in the ‘colored’ section.
+As she rode the Cleveland Avenue bus home, the bus began to fill.

 The Montgomery city ordinance allowed bus drivers to assign seating.
-However, it did not permit them to demand a passenger give up their seat.
-Despite this, bus drivers had customarily required black passengers to give up their seats to white passengers when the public transportation became full.
+However, it did not permit them to demand passengers give up their seats.
+Despite this, bus drivers customarily required black passengers to give up their seats to white passengers when public transportation became full.

-When Rosa Parks was asked to give up her seat, she refused.
-She was arrested and what followed is Civil Rights history.
-She was found guilty on December 5, 1955, of violating the city ordinance and fined $10 plus a court fee.
+When the bus driver asked Rosa Parks to give up her seat, she refused.
+Police arrested her, and what followed is Civil Rights history.
+On December 5, 1955, Rosa Parks was found guilty of violating the city ordinance and fined $10 plus a court fee.

 African American leaders, including E.D.
-Nixon and Martin Luther King, Jr., (see Martin Luther King, Jr. Day) organized the Montgomery Bus Boycott for the day of Rosa Park’s trial.
-The boycott was a success and lasted several months, devastating the transportation system in Montgomery.
+Nixon and Martin Luther King, Jr. (see Martin Luther King, Jr. Day), organized the Montgomery Bus Boycott for the day of Rosa Park’s trial.
+The boycott succeeded and lasted several months, devastating the transportation system in Montgomery.

 Use #RosaParksDay to post on social media.

-Rosa Parks Day was created by the California State Legislature and first celebrated February 4, 2000.
+The California State Legislature created Rosa Parks Day and first celebrated February 4, 2000.
 California chose to recognize the date of Rosa Park’s birth.
-Ohio and Oregon celebrate Rosa Parks Day on the day she was arrested, December 1.
+Ohio and Oregon celebrate on the day of her arrest, December 1.